dylibso/chicory/docs/docs/index.md

 Instance instance = Instance.builder(module).build();
 ```

-You can think of the `module` as the inert code and the `instance` as a virtual machine
+You can think of the `module` as of inert code, and the `instance`
-loaded with the code and ready to execute.
+is the run-time representation of that code: a virtual machine ready to execute.

 ### Invoking an Export Function

 Wasm modules, like all code modules, can export functions to the outside
 world.
 This module exports a function called `"iterFact"`.
 We can get a handle to this function using `Instance#export(String)`:

 ```java
 ExportFunction iterFact = instance.export("iterFact");
 ```

 iterFact can be invoked with the `apply()` method.
-We must map any java types to a wasm type and do the reverse
+We must map any Java types to a Wasm type and do the reverse
 when we want to go back to Java.
 This export function takes an `i32` argument.
 We can use a method like `Value#asInt()`
 on the return value to get back the Java integer: